danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 ![tasks](/images/kustomize-tekton-task/tasks-diagram.drawio.png)

-The most  obvious way would be copying and pasting the steps, but for more complex scenarios, where there are `n` tasks, this becomes error prone.
+The most  obvious way would be copying and pasting the steps, but for more complex scenarios, where there are `n` tasks, this becomes error-prone.
 Using a template engine like [`helm`](https://helm.sh) could help, but learning another templating engine, plus having to change the contents of said tasks also becomes a burden.
 Instead, [`kustomize`](https://kustomize.io) has a set of tools to make this job easier, while enjoying reutilizing tasks from the [`tektoncd/catalog`](https://github.com/tektoncd/catalog).

 ## Folder structure